-We will characterize the ecological communities, including their abundance, diversity and network structure, associated with three critical stages in nutrient cycling: 1) Living plants, the arthropods they support and the microbes supported by both; 2) Plant and animal detritus and its associated arthropod and microbial communities; and 3) Soil communities of arthropods and microbes.
+We will characterize the ecological communities, including their abundance, diversity, and network structure, associated with three critical stages in nutrient cycling: 1) Living plants, the arthropods they support, and the microbes supported by both; 2) Plant and animal detritus and its associated arthropod and microbial communities; and 3) Soil communities of arthropods and microbes.
 In each of these ecosystem domains we will use the maximum entropy theory of ecology to characterize departure from statistical steady state.
-In order to understand the mechanistic causes of these departures we will also evaluate how deviations from METE can be predicted by the ecology and evolution of the organisms comprising each community, testing the hypotheses outlined in Box 2.
-We will enable this line of research by deliberately sampling plants, arthropods and microbes across multiple spatial scales, and across gradients of environment (precipitation and elevation as a surrogate for temperature) and substrate age (as a surrogate for both biogeochemical change and evolutionary development).
+In order to understand the mechanistic causes of these departures we will also evaluate how deviations from METE can be predicted by the ecology and evolution of the organisms comprising each community to test the hypotheses outlined in Box 2.
+Our aoproch will be deliberately sampling plants, arthropods, and microbes across multiple spatial scales, and across gradients of environment (precipitation and elevation as a surrogate for temperature) and substrate age (as a surrogate for both biogeochemical change and evolutionary development).
 We will also make use of long term fertilization experiments \citep{vitousek} to evaluate the orthogonal roles of evolutionary history versus biogeochemical processes in driving biodiversity patterns.
-Using plants, arthropods and microbes as discrete test cases, representing a breadth of life history strategies across the tree of life, we will test hypotheses (outlined in Box 2) about deviations from statistical steady state based on how organisms persist, adapt and speciate in their environments.
-In order to understand how communities are likely to change in response to non-analog, anthropogenically-driven climate regimes and across spatial scales we will build spatially explicit models that link the mechanistic drivers (e.g. rapid community or population change, and evolutionary novelty) of deviation from statistical steady state to remotely sensed data and detailed ecosystem characterizations taken at the NEON site in Hawaii, and our complementary sampling locations.
+Using plants, arthropods, and microbes as discrete test cases, representing a breadth of life history strategies, we will test hypotheses (outlined in Box 2) about deviations from statistical steady state based on how organisms persist, adapt, and speciate in their environments.
+In order to understand how communities are likely to change in response to non-analog, anthropogenically-driven climate regimes and across spatial scales we will build spatially explicit models that link mechanistic drivers (e.g. rapid community or population change, and evolutionary novelty) of deviation from statistical steady state to remotely sensed data and detailed ecosystem characterizations taken at the Hawaii NEON site and our complementary sampling locations.
 Our project will contribute theoretical constructs for use across NEON sites and bioinformatic tools to advance the rate and dimensionality of biodiversity data gathered at these sites.

 \section{Proposed Research}